 website | retail, online, and wholesale only

-True North Coffee Roasters was founded by two ex-software professionals passionate about quality coffee.
+True North Coffee Roasters was founded by two ex-software professionals who are passionate about quality coffee.
 Their roastery is located in Ballard near some of the best Seattle breweries, but they don’t have a cafe.
 Instead, they keep costs down by shipping directly to consumers or working with retailers to sell their best coffee beans in Seattle.

 My favorite bag is the Stacya’s Blend (~$18, though I’ve seen it as low as $10 in grocery stores).
-It’s a medium roast blend with of beans from Guatemala and Indonesia that has a chocolatey start and citrusy finish.
+It’s a medium roast blend with beans from Guatemala and Indonesia that has a chocolatey start and citrusy finish.

 Elm Coffee Roasters